Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 Breaking up brings with it a wide selection of emotions.
 Often times we reflect on the good times, feel confused, and go through a relapse of emotions for months.
 Breaking up with someone is like bouncing a ball from a tall building: the ball finally reaches the bottom, but it bounces back up with hope, but not to the height it once stood.
 It’s perfectly normal to go through cycles as you process the breakup.

-Benevolent machoism means: entitlement issues, control issues, believing that men don’t have to play to the same rules as women because boys will be boys.
+Benevolent machoism means: entitlement issues, control issues, and believing that men don’t have to play to the same rules as women because boys will be boys.
 Do you get the general idea?
-I dated a man who would get jealous at the thought of me even having friends of his gender.
-Meanwhile, behind my back he was reconnecting with his ex and doing what he wanted with her.
-I never fully delved into his actions as much I should have.
-I should have questioned him, but I, like most women, find questioning trust is a grave move.
+Years ago, I dated a man who would get jealous at the thought of me even having friends that were men.
+Meanwhile, behind my back, he was reconnecting with his ex and doing what he wanted with her.
+I never fully delved into his actions as much as I should have.
+I should have questioned him, but I, at that time, found questioning trust to be a grave move.

 Dormant, Hidden Monsters

-But rest assured, no matter how much this man betrayed your trust, stabbed you in the back, or traded you in for a woman you know isn’t near your value -- you can recover your heart, your emotions, and find someone who is going to treat you right.
+But rest assured, no matter how much this man betrayed your trust, stabbed you in the back, or traded you in for a woman you know isn’t near your value — you can recover your heart, your emotions, and find someone who is going to treat you right.
 This is far more important than trying to win back the same man, who could repeat all the same evils with you.
-Sometimes we crave our pasts because it’s familiar, it’s comforting, and we don’t have to step outside our hopes and dreams as much.
+Sometimes we crave the past because it’s familiar, it’s comforting, and we don’t have to step outside our hopes and dreams as much.

 Signs of Benevolent Machoism